Ichikikijiro fruit

 Diospyros kaki

-Fruit Trees > Temperate Fruit Trees > Persimmon > Dwarf Persimmon - Ichikikijiro (NA)
+Fruit Trees > Subtropical Fruit Trees > Persimmon > Dwarf Persimmon - Ichikikijiro (NA)

-Large flat fruit of excellent quality.
+Large, flat fruit of excellent quality, non-astringent and seedless when grown on its own.
 Being a dwarf variety it is well suited to backyards but is also a good commercial variety.
-Mostly seedless fruit, Non astringent....
+Will fruit as early as March in the subtropics.
+Ichikikijiro generally ...
 Read More

 $79.00 ($79.00-$79.00 choose a size)